SergioCoboLopez/ELN_Sergio/docs/january/index.md

 I will start writing the equations for the model.
 Probably, I will need to document how the experiments work and the metabolic dynamics of this.
+I might need to think about documenting the experiments further.
+Then, I will be able to run some tests.
+Something interesting would be to try to make the model more orthogonal in the sense of the pragmatic programmer.